okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/architecture-center/multiple-environments/lab/index.md

 ## Prerequisites

-You need to set up the following to complete the tutorials in this lab.
+You need to set up the following to complete the tutorials:

-## Two Okta accounts
+### Two Okta accounts

 This lab requires two Okta accounts, one to represent a development environment, and one to act as a production environment.
-Both accounts must use **Okta Identity Engine**.
+Both accounts must use Okta Identity Engine.
 The production environment must have [Okta Workflows](https://www.okta.com/platform/workflows/) enabled.

 1. Go to <https://developer.okta.com/signup/> and click **Sign up free for Developer Edition**.
 1. Fill in the form and click **Sign up** to create an Okta developer account.
-This represents your development environment.
+This org represents your development environment.
 1. Go to <https://www.okta.com/free-trial/workforce-identity/> .
 1. Fill in the form and click **Get Started** to create a 30-day free trial account.
-This represents your production environment.
+This org represents your production environment.

 > **Note:** Okta developer accounts don’t have Okta Workflows enabled so you need to use the free trial account for the production environment.

 > **Tip**: You need your Okta org domain to follow this tutorial.
 It looks like `dev-123456.okta.com`.
 See [Find your Okta domain](/docs/guides/find-your-domain/).
 Where you see `${yourOktaDomain}` in this guide, replace it with your Okta domain.

-### Can you use existing accounts?
+#### Can you use existing accounts?

 If you want to use existing Okta accounts instead of new ones, check that:

 * Both orgs are running Okta Identity Engine rather than Classic Engine.
-* The _production_ org has Okta Workflows enabled.
+* The production org has Okta Workflows enabled.

 To check for Okta Identity Engine, check the footer on any page of the Admin Console for that org.
-The version number is appended with **E** for Identity Engine orgs and **C** for Classic Engine orgs.
+The version number is appended with an **E** for Identity Engine orgs and a **C** for Classic Engine orgs.

 To check if Okta Workflows is enabled for your production org: